corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * Several event-related jobs, for the same reason: `cave_cleaner`, `titan_hunter`, `turtle_miner`
 * `tech_housing_agrarian_idyll` in order to exclude Lithorian Idyll, who now have their own version of this technology

-Due to upgrades in Stellaris version 3.3 "Libra," this mod now avoid overwriting job unrelated to the core game mechanic being modified.
-It should therefor not conflict with mods that make changes to other worker and event jobs, or other ringworld districts.
+This mod avoids overwriting jobs unrelated to the core game mechanic being modified.
+It should therefore not conflict with mods that make changes to other worker and event jobs, or other ringworld districts.
 It is now only incompatible with mods that want to edit exactly the same game objects (as listed above).

 ### When to Install